ChicagoDSA/haymarket/README.md

 ### Serve optimized .webP files

 Some of the templates use the `<picture>` tag to allow use of optimized .webP images in place of heavier .jpg and .png file types.
 You can utilize the [Jekyll WebP](https://github.com/sverrirs/jekyll-webp) plugin to generate .webP images from your .jpg and .png assets.
 Just add `jekyll-webp` to both your gemfile and config.yml file with any additional configuration as specified on the plugin's documentation, and the files will be converted and served on your next build.

+Additionally, in order to take advantage of the templates using the `<picture>` tag, you will need to set the `jekyll_webp_installed:` option in your config file to `true`.

 See Haymarket's `\_config.yml` for an example of how this can be implemented.